dotnet/AspNetCore.Docs/aspnetcore/client-side/libman/libman-cli.md

 ### Options

-The following options can be appended to the `libman update` command:
+The following options are available for the `libman update` command:

 * `-pre`

-  Flag whose presence indicates the latest pre-release version of the library will be downloaded.
+  Obtain the latest prerelease version of the library.

 * `--to <VERSION>`

-  The version number to which the library should be updated.
+  Obtain a specific version of the library.

 [!INCLUDE [standard-cli-options](../../includes/libman-cli/standard-cli-options.md)]